MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/activate-fs-mobile-app-license.md

     For example, if you purchase 100 field service licenses and you manage one production organization and one sandbox, you could assign mobile licenses to 50 users at both organizations for a maximum total of 100 mobile users (not 100 mobile users at *each* organization for a total of 200).

 - A 30-day trial automatically starts when you install the Woodford solution in your Dynamics 365 instance.
-You need to activate the licenses before the trial period ends.
-If you want to maintain access to the field service mobile app beyond the 30 trial, you need to extend the licenses.
+You need to submit the request to activate the licenses before the trial period ends.
+Additionally, if you want to maintain access to the field service mobile app beyond the 30 trial, you need to submit a request extend the licenses.
 To find out your trial end date, go to **Settings** > **Woodford** > **MobileCRM Woodford**.
 You'll see the trial end date at the top of the screen.

   > ![OrgID](media/woodford-expiration.png)